EmilStenstrom/friendlybit/posts/2006-01-17-short-web-standards-quiz.md

   - CSS
 ---
 <p class="first">
   Q1.
-What does &#8220;semantics&#8221; mean in the context of web development?
+What does "semantics" mean in the context of web development?
 </p>

   1. To use CSS for layout instead of tables